Suwayomi/Suwayomi-Server/README.md

 - A minimal manga reader.
 - Ability to download Mangas for offline read(This partially works)

-**Note:** Keep in mind that Tachidesk is alpha software and can break rarely and/or with each update so you may have to delete your data to fix it.
+**Note:** Keep in mind that Tachidesk is alpha software and can break rarely and/or with each update, so you may have to delete your data to fix it.
+See [General troubleshooting](#general-troubleshooting) and [Support and help](#support-and-help) if it happens.

 Anyways, for more info checkout [finished milestone #1](https://github.com/AriaMoradi/Tachidesk/issues/2) and [milestone #2](https://github.com/AriaMoradi/Tachidesk/projects/1) to see what's implemented in more detail.

-## How do I run the app?
+## Downloading and Running the app
 #### Prerequisites
 You should have The Java Runtime Environment(JRE) 8 or newer (if you're not planning to use the Windows specific build) and a modern browser installed.
 Also an internet connection is required as almost everything this app does is downloading stuff.